Purushottam67/Evo_tech/README.md

 # Evo_tech

+Survey Form App
 Welcome to the Survey Form App!
 This application is designed to collect survey responses through a user-friendly front-end and store the data in a MongoDB database using a Node.js back-end.

 Features
 Front-end: The user interface is built using HTML, CSS (Tailwind CSS), and React.
 The form is designed to provide a seamless and engaging experience for survey participants.

 Back-end: The server-side logic is implemented using Node.js.
 It handles the storage and retrieval of survey data in a MongoDB database.

+Admin Panel: The Survey Form App includes a secure admin login feature.
+Admins can log in to access a dedicated admin panel, where they can view and manage all survey response data.

 Technologies Used
 Front-end: